vaibhav-shr/Master-Thesis/README.md

 | MAX_WAIT | Random wait time between min and max before the next request | 0 |

 ### Note:
-**These both files have to be editted every time you send a new number of requests. _This can't be automatically done by the methodology._**
+**These both files above have to be editted every time you send a new number of requests. _This can't be automatically done by the methodology._**
 Each NUM_THREADS_FROM (users) will send NUM_REQUEST requests.
 So, the total requests that will be executed are NUM_THREADS_FROM * NUM_REQUEST.
 Master divides the NUM_THREADS_FROM (users) by itself among the slaves.